Run! It’s a Bee…

 Is Being Stung a Badge of Honor for the Beekeeper?

 ABSOLUTELY NOT!
 We feel strongly about this.
 We might even burn a few bridges here among more “seasoned beekeepers”.

-You can easily find beekeepers who openly state "If you haven't yet been stung by a bee you are not a real beekeeper".
-For those folks, it is considered a right of passage.
-And, to be fair, when - if - you have that first bee sting it won't be particularly enjoyable but your understanding of the bee and a bee's capabilities just grew!
+You can easily find beekeepers who openly state “If you haven’t yet been stung by a bee you are not a real beekeeper”.
+For those folks, it is considered a rite of passage.
+And, to be fair, when – if – you have that first bee sting it won’t be particularly enjoyable but your understanding of the bee and a bee’s capabilities just grew!

 But is it a “weakness” to have never been stung?
 No, it’s not.
 Let’s first consider your actions.

-Bees sting when they are threatened and, as a beekeeper, practicing natural, graceful and calm actions minimizes the chance of being stung.
-If a bee stings then "something broke" and you have met a bee that felt the need to defend herself.
+Bees sting when they are threatened and, as a beekeeper, practicing natural, graceful, and calm actions minimizes the chance of being stung.
+If a bee stings, then “something broke” and you have met a bee that felt the need to defend herself.

 That is not to say that this situation is always avoidable, but it is a simple fact that a bee stings as something of a last resort (for reasons we will discover below).

 So how does that translate into you being “less of a beekeeper” if you haven’t yet been stung?
 It doesn’t!

 We are being slightly provocative here, of course.
 We certainly accept the occasional sting will happen and, when it does, it’s human nature to feel you have “paid your dues” and joined the fraternity of beekeepers.